 Interstate 86 replaced the northern segment of Pennsylvania 17 in 1998 as part of a renumbering of New York 17 east to Corning.
 The southern segment of Pennsylvania 17 is located north of Harrisburg.

 Interstate 90 passes south of Erie and is unchanged.

 Interstate 95 currently travels northeast from Chester through Philadelphia to Morrisville.
-Completion of new flyovers at the I-95/276 PA Turnpike Interchange scheduled for this year will coincide with the relocation of I-95 from eastern Bucks County and the Trenton Belt Line onto the Pennsylvania Turnpike east into New Jersey.
+Completion of new flyovers at the I-95/276 PA Turnpike Interchange scheduled for 2018 will coincide with the relocation of I-95 from eastern Bucks County and the Trenton Belt Line onto the Pennsylvania Turnpike east into New Jersey.
 This will close the gap created by the 1982 cancellation of the Somerset Freeway for I-95 in New Jersey.

 With the new alignment of I-95, Interstate 295 will be extended west from Lawrenceville, New Jersey over the former route of I-95 to Bucks County, Pennsylvania and I-276.
 This proposal follows two preceding ideas.
 Approved by AASHTO in 2007 was the future extension of Interstate 195 north over I-295 from White Horse, NJ to U.S. 1, and over I-95 southwest to I-276 near Bristol, PA.
 A succeeding change appeared on the project web site for the new interchange in 2014, revealing Interstate 395 as the number for I-95 between Bristol and Lawrenceville.
 The western extension of I-295 however, was back in play by 2015.